telip007/Todo/README.md

 The connection details for this client are loaded by the [configuration](#configuration) code and are passed to the Kitura-CouchDB client in the boilerplate code.

 #### Models
 This project only holds one model.
-The model is called `Todo` and is added as a struct in swift
+The model is called `Todo` and is added as a struct in swift.
 ```swift
 struct Todo {
     public static var type: String {